-- 1. Each time the assay is run the low positive standard (LPS) must be run in triplicate.
-A reagent blank, Negative Control, and Positive Control must also be included in each assay. - 2.
-Calculate the mean of the three Calibrator wells.
+- 1. Each time the assay is run, the low positive standard (LPS) must be run in triplicate.
+A high positive and negative control, and a reagent blank must also be included in each assay. - 2.
+Calculate the mean of the three low positive standard (LPS) determinations.
 If any of the three values differ by more than 15% from the mean, discard that value and calculate the mean of the remaining two values. - 3.
-The mean OD value for the Calibrator and the OD values for the high Positive and Negative Controls should fall within the following ranges:
+The mean OD value for the LPS and the OD values for the high positive and negative controls should fall within the following ranges: